 Tea beckons and out come the Meal Deals/Packed Lunches/etc. Stumpy’s cool box is a beast while the rest of us open carrier bags and lunch boxes & inadequate cool bags and chow down… We eventually leave the family enclosure/supporters group to take the field and set about trying to bowl Borden out.
 Walkie and Dino open the bowling, Dino looking a little rusty struggles to get anything from the pitch as the openers look steadfast and solid without being spectacular, eventually Walkie makes the break through with a fine delivery catching the edge which the umpire doesn’t hear but the batsmen walks anyway.
-Dino is replaced by Nick who bowls with great pace and accuracy and gets a wicket with another edge which flies through to Stumpy who takes a fine catch behind, before he then quickly removes the other opener and Borden are 35-3.
-Nick finishes with 2-7 off 6, whilst Chungy bowls well without success at the other end and finishes wicketless off 5 overs.
-Myself and Ryan are then brought on, and it looks like Borden are dropping anchor as firstly I get a wicket with a straight ball that the youngster as a swipe at and is bowled, finishing with 1-9 off 4.
+Dino is replaced by Nick who bowls with great pace and accuracy and gets a wicket with another edge which flies through to Stumpy who takes a fine catch behind, before he then quickly removes the other opener and Borden are 35/3.
+Nick finishes with 6-4-7-2, whilst Chungy bowls well without success at the other end and finishes wicketless from five overs.
+Ryan and I are then brought on, and it looks like Borden are dropping anchor as firstly I get a wicket with a straight ball that the youngster as a swipe at and is bowled, finishing with 4-0-9-1.
 Ryan at the other end chips away and is taking wickets at regular intervals and also leaves a small crater in the very soft pitch as he topples over in his follow through, disappointingly it is a bit too full of a good length to be of any use to Dino though.
-Ryan finishes with 4-28 off 7 and Borden eventually settles for the draw on 110-8.
+Ryan finishes with a very good 7-0-28-4 and Borden eventually see their way through to the draw on 110/8.